Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Hurwitz transitivity for Coxeter transformations in extended Coxeter systems of star type

-The aim of this section is to prove the main result of this paper, that is the Hurwitz transitivity on the set of reduced factorizations of a Coxeter transformation in the case of an extended Weyl group of domestic or wild type.
+The aim of this section is to prove the main results of this paper, that is Theorems~\ref{thm:main} and \ref{thm:AllgAussagehyperCover}.
 First we collect some results on the Hurwitz action in Coxeter groups that we will need in the proof.